The Bureau began investigating the Government’s powers to deprive individuals of their British citizenship two years ago.

 - 15 of the individuals identified by the Bureau who lost their citizenship on national security grounds were abroad at the time of the deprivation order.

-- At least five of those who’ve lost their nationality were born in the UK.
+- At least five of those who have lost their nationality were born in the UK.

 - The previous Labour government used deprivation orders just five times in four years.